 Step 3: Get your hands on brushes

 Eye makeup brushes are different from the other makeup brushes that you use to apply your face makeup.
 Applying eye makeup with a fingertip might seem like the most convenient option but we strongly suggest you use a brush if you are just starting with the eye makeup at a beginner level.
 Take a small eye shadow brush, if you’re wondering what it looks like - it is a flat brush that makes the application on eyelids easier and precise.
 You’ll also need one small and medium-sized flat blending brush to smoothly blend the shades, creating a seamless smokey effect.
-You can add a smudger brush to your kit, just in case you’d like to go heavy with the smoky sensuous look.
+You can add a smudger brush to your makeup kit, just in case you’d like to go heavy with the smoky sensuous look.

 Step 4: The initial shade with an eye shadow brush